Kazatomprom: Uranium processing

 Kazatomprom's Subsidiary, Ulba Metallurgical Plant JSC, provides services for final processing, reconversion, and production of fuel pellets for light water nuclear reactors, which it has done for nearly 40 years.
 The facility can process a wide range of uranium-containing materials for the production of ceramic-grade uranium dioxide powders with up to 5% enrichment (U235).

-In addition to fuel pellets, Kazatomprom and China General Nuclear Power Corporation (CGNPC) are jointly implementing a project to construct a fuel assembly production facility at Ulba, serving future Chinese needs for finished nuclear fuel assemblies.
+In addition to fuel pellets, Kazatomprom and China General Nuclear Power Corporation (CGNPC) in 2014 began jointly implementing a project to construct a fuel assembly production facility at Ulba, serving future Chinese needs for finished nuclear fuel assemblies.
+In 2021 Kazatomprom began production of fuel assemblies at the Ulba Fuel Assembly plant, and in 2025 reached the design capacity of producing 200 tons of low-enriched uranium in the form of fabricated fuel per year, sufficient to reload six reactors.

 Rare metal production

 Kazatomprom's Ulba Metallurgical Plant JSC is also involved in the production of certain rare metals, making the company among the world's largest producers of Tantalum, Niobium, and Beryllium.
 One of only three such enterprises in the world, the facility hosts a fully integrated beryllium production cycle and the only tantalum plant in the Commonwealth of Independent States.

 Today, UMP ranks second in the world in the production of beryllium products, and fourth in the production of tantalum products.